qusers/qsource/README.md

 Qsource development.
 ================================================================================

 This is a repository to hold clean and readable Q code.
 The code is in the process of being reorganized and cleaned-up according to best coding practices.

-We are documenting the code using doxygen.
+We are documenting the code using doxygen and ford.
 To generate the doxygen documentation do:

-    cd documentation/manuals/developers
+    cd docs/developers
     doxygen DoxygenConfigFortran

+To generate the ford docs:

+    cd docs/developers
+    ford -d ../../src -o devdocs forddocs.md

 Some basic development rules somewhat similar to those of the